In the News

 BATH – Maine's newest member of Congress has been appointed to a pair of subcommittees that could allow him to influence policy about shipbuilding, which is a major employer in the state.

-The Bangor Daily News Jan 7. editorial, “ Maine Democrats ride wave of campaign cash,” points out that in the 2018 elections, outside groups supporting Democrats outspent their Republican counterparts in Maine.
+The Bangor Daily News Jan 7. editorial, " Maine Democrats ride wave of campaign cash," points out that in the 2018 elections, outside groups supporting Democrats outspent their Republican counterparts in Maine.
+But it should also consider what Democrats are doing to fix the broken campaign finance system once elected.

 PORTLAND (WGME) – The partial government shutdown has now dragged into day 27 with still no end in sight.